flatironinstitute/nemos/docs/developers_notes/basis_module.md

 This method performs the following steps:

 1. Checks that the number of inputs matches what the basis being evaluated expects (e.g., one input for a 1-D basis, N inputs for an N-D basis, or the sum of N 1-D bases), and raises a `ValueError` if this is not the case.
-2. Checks that the output of the method does not exceed `gb_limit` GB of memory size.
-This size limit is specified at class initialization.
-3. Calls the subclass-specific `_get_samples` method, which returns equidistant samples over the domain of the basis function.
+2. Calls the subclass-specific `_get_samples` method, which returns equidistant samples over the domain of the basis function.
 The domain may depend on the type of basis.
-4. Calls the subclass-specific `_evaluate` method.
+3. Calls the subclass-specific `_evaluate` method.
-5. Returns both the sample grid points and the evaluation output at each grid point.
+4. Returns both the sample grid points and the evaluation output at each grid point.

 ### Abstract Methods